 Some networks and internal web resources require users to authenticate themselves using a digital certificate.
-Client certificates allow users on Chrome devices to access these types of networks and resources.
+Client certificates allow users on ChromeOS devices to access these types of networks and resources.

 To enhance the security of networks and internal resources, organizations authenticate users on employee and student devices using client-side digital certificates.
 For example, EAP-TLS (802.1x) authentication to allow access to LANs and mutual TLS/SSL authentication to allow access to internal web resources.